-Comfortable and pricey alternative to a GLA or Q3 – nice details, but so-so to drive
+Quirky alternative to a Q3 or GLA – nice details, comfy, but so-so to drive

-- Comfortable ride quality and good handling in most situations
+- Decent ride quality and safe handling in most situations

 - Some of the cabin materials are very pleasing

-- Reasonable range of diesels and petrols, but no hybrid at launch
+- Reasonable range of diesels and petrols, but no hybrid until 2019

 - Little brand kudos, which means resale values could suffer

-But SUVs sell.
-Audi, BMW and Mercedes-Benz can't make enough of their premium offerings to meet demand, and PSA wants a piece of that action.
+But SUVs sell, and sell well.
+Audi, BMW and Mercedes-Benz can't make enough of their premium offerings to meet demand, and PSA (DS's automotive parent group) wants a piece of that action.
 Consequently, the DS 7 Crossback is targeted at the sort of people who might want a posh crossover but don't want to go for the obvious choice.

 DS 7 Crossback: what is it, and what's it up against?

 Think of the the DS 7 Crossback as a plush SUV that comes with an Audi Q5-sized cabin, but you can buy it at Q3 prices.
 It's not cheap, though.
-Launch prices are from £28,050 for the Elegance BlueHDi 130 to £43,535 for the Ultra Prestige Blue HDi 180 automatic.
-Cars such as the Ford Edge or Kia Sorrento seriously undercut it, while the top-of-the range models are mid-hierarchy Volvo XC60 money.
+Priced from around £28,000 to over £43,000, it isn't cheap and cars such as the Ford Edge or Kia Sorrento seriously undercut it, while the top-of-the range models are mid-hierarchy Volvo XC60 money.

 As a package, it does what a typical large SUV should.
-You get two rows of seats for five passengers, and there is plenty of room front and rear.
-Thanks to a flat floor, there’s plenty of space for passenger feet.
+You get two rows of seats for five passengers, and there is plenty of room front and rear, although foot rook for those in the back is compromised by low-set front seats.
 You can even recline the two outer seat backs electrically in the up-spec models.

 The boot is a decent size, at 555 litres with the rear seats up or 1,750 with them stowed flat.
 The tailgate is electrically operated.